sathya8998/House-Price-Prediction/README.md

 3. Then we need to add the target (price) column to the DataFrame

 # No Of Rows and Columns
-   checking the number of rows and Columns in the data frame using 'shape'
+   Checking the number of rows and Columns in the data frame using 'shape'

 # Missing values
-   checking for missing values using 'isnull'
+   Checking for missing values using 'isnull'

 # Correlation
-1.  checking the statistical measures of the dataset using 'describe' for the correlation
+1. Checking the statistical measures of the dataset using 'describe' for the correlation
-2.  constructing a heatmap to understand the correlation using seaborn library
+2. Constructing a heatmap to understand the correlation using seaborn library

 # Splitting the data and Target
 1. X = Indepedent